TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Sample of candidates

 \subsection{Selection from \textit{Fermi} 4LAC-DR2 catalog}

-The sources have been selected from the second release of the Fourth Catalog of Active Galactic Nuclei \citep[4LAC-DR2,][]{4LAC, 4LAC-DR2} from the \textit{Fermi} Large Area Telescope (LAT), based on the second release of the Fourth \textit{Fermi}-LAT catalog \citep[4FGL-DR2,][]{4FGL, 4FGL-DR2}.
+The sources have been selected from the second release of the Fourth Catalog of Active Galactic Nuclei \citep[4LAC-DR2,][]{4LAC, 4LAC-DR2} from the \textit{Fermi} Large Area Telescope (LAT), based on the second release of the Fourth \textit{Fermi}-LAT catalog \citep[4FGL-DR2,][]{4FGL, 4FGL-DR2}\footnote{At the time of this analysis, the 4LAC-DR2 catalog was the latest available resource.
+Following the recent release of the 4LAC-DR3 catalog \citep{2022ApJS..263...24A}, we compared the spectral parameters between the 4LAC-DR2 and 4LAC-DR3 versions.
+This comparison confirmed that no significant changes were observed for the selected sources.}.
 The 4FGL-DR2 contains $\gamma$-ray sources detected in the energy range from 50 MeV to 1 TeV in the first 10 years of \textit{Fermi} activity, from 2008, August 4 to 2018, August 2.
 The 4LAC catalog was developed to identify AGN counterparts to 4FGL $\gamma$-ray sources.
 The new catalogue contains 285 additional AGNs with respect to the first release, the majority of which are blazars.
 In particular, the 4LAC-DR2 contains 689 FSRQs, 1111 BL Lacs, 1277 blazar candidates of uncertain type (bcu) and 70 non-blazar AGNs.